Visiting Australia? What to Know Before You Go

 Oh, not so much as it turns out that these plugs can also be used in NZ, Taiwan and China.

-It’s worth investing in a travel adaptor, which’ll save you from scrambling through your collection of plugs for each country you visit.
+If you travel a lot, it’s worth investing in a universal travel adapter, which will save you from scrambling through your collection of plugs for each country you visit.

 5. Think about which city you want to start in when visiting Australia

-There are plenty of choices of cities in Australia and I strongly recommend considering which city you want to start in.
+There are plenty of choices of cities here.
+I strongly recommend considering which city you want to start in, when visiting Australia for the first time.

-Many head straight to Sydney, which is fair enough – it’s a truly remarkably, beautiful place.
+Many head straight to Sydney, which is fair enough.
+It’s a truly remarkably, beautiful place, with some gorgeous neighbourhoods to explore.

 However, I highly recommend flying into Melbourne.
 It may not have the sights that Sydney has to offer, but it’s a very interesting place, in its own right.

 Don’t neglect our smaller cities either.
-Brisbane, Adelaide, Perth, Darwin, Hobart and even our capital of Canberra all have something to offer visitors, in their own, unique flavours.
+Brisbane, Adelaide, Perth, Darwin, Hobart and even our capital of Canberra all have something to offer visitors.

-6. Get a sim-card with Telstra if you’re travelling Outback
+6. Get a sim-card with Telstra if you’re travelling in rural areas

 Mobile service in Australia can be patchy when you go regional.